isomerpages/nparks-pcn/pages/Pelton Canal PC.md

 ## Pelton Canal PC

-[Para 1] Insert Park Connector description <br>
-"Running through residential areas and schools....etc"
+Insert Park Connector description <Pelton Canal Park Connector links Kallang Park Connector to Balam Park Connector.
+It runs along Pelton Canal, passing through the industrial estates of Geylang Bahru and Kallang Way as well as residential areas in Upper Boon Keng, Paya Lebar Way and Circuit Road.
+It includes a wide shared track for both joggers and cyclists.
+You can dine at popular eateries such as Upper Boon Keng Food Centre and Circuit Road Food Centre.
+This park connector also allows convenient access to Kallang Riverside Park and Bishan-Ang Mo Kio Park.

 <br>